ae-35-me/StalkMe-Chrome-Extension/README.md

 2. Open Chrome and go to `chrome://extensions`.
 3. Enable **Developer Mode** (top right).
 4. Click **Load unpacked**.
-5. Select the directory containing this extension.
+5. Select the `src` directory inside this repository.
 6.  **Important**: Click "Details" on the extension card, scroll down and enable "Allow access to file URLs" to test with `sample_page.html`.

 ## Usage